tidehackathon/team-dstl-2/README.md

 # Analytics Dashboard for Interoperability Challenge

 # Tidepedia Page
-The architecture document can be found at the team tidepedia page.
+The architecture document can be found on the team tidepedia page.

 https://tide.act.nato.int/mediawiki/tidepedia/index.php/Team_1118

 # Introduction
-The architecture consists of two
+The architecture consists of two main components:

-dstl_2_archi_diagram.png
+1. Simple Editable Query EXecutor (SEQX): A Flask app which allows a stakeholder to create pertinent queries relating to interoperability.
+Send HTTP API requests to the Grafana API to create new dashboard panels.
+2. Grafana Dashboard:

 ![Alt text](./dstl_2_archi_diagram.png?raw=true "Title")

-# Starting the Dashboard
+# Spinning up with docker compose

-To start the program go to the following directory and run:
+To start the program go to the root directory of the repo and run:

     cd <repo root dir>

     $ docker compose up --build

-# Running the Program
+# Accessing the Flask Webapp and Grafana
-When you have completed the start-up instructions above you will need to open a web browser.
-To access the Query Generator for the Dashboard go to:
+Open a web browser.
+To access the Simple Editable Query EXecutor (SEQX) go to:

     localhost:5000/

 When operating the query creator follow the links on the main page to for the information you require.
-From here you will be able to modify the query allowing you to see only the data you want.

-To access the dashboard on grafana go to:
+To access the dashboard on Grafana go to:

     localhost:3000/

-You will need to log in to grafana using the details below:
+You will need to log in to grafana using the default login below:

 Username: